-- 5. The injection of this Product through temporary wells or borings is considered a type of underground injection control well, Class V, Group 4, "injection wells associated with an aquifer remediation project," as described in rule 62-528.300(1)(e)4 of the Florida Administrative Code.
-Under rule 62-528.630(2)(c), "Class V wells associated with aquifer remediation projects shall be authorized under the provisions of a remedial action plan . . . provided the construction, operation, and monitoring of this Chapter are met." - 6.
-The rule (62-522.300(3)) from which this petition seeks a variance prohibits the Department from granting a zone of discharge for a discharge through an injection well to Class G-II ground water.
-Strict adherence to this rule would preclude the Department from granting approval for the use of this Product for remediation of contaminated ground water and soils. - 7.
-The applicable rules state in pertinent part: - 62-522.300(1) . . .
+5. The injection of this product through temporary wells or borings is considered a type of underground injection control well, Class V, Group 4, "injection wells associated with an aquifer remediation project," as described in rule 62-528.300(1)(e)4 of the Florida Administrative Code.
+Under rule 62-528.630(2)(c), "Class V wells associated with aquifer remediation projects shall be authorized under the provisions of a remedial action plan . . . provided the construction, operation, and monitoring of this Chapter are met."

+6. The rule (62-522.300(3)) from which this petition seeks a variance prohibits the Department from granting a zone of discharge for a discharge through an injection well to Class G-II ground water.
+Strict adherence to this rule would preclude the Department from granting approval for the use of the In-Situ Remedial Technology for remediation of contaminated ground water and soils.

+7. The applicable rules state in pertinent part:

+62-522.300(1) . . .
 [N]o installation shall directly or indirectly discharge into any ground water any contaminant that causes a violation in the ground water quality standards and criteria for the receiving ground water as established in Chapter 62-520, F.A.C., except within a zone of discharge established by permit or rule pursuant to this chapter.

-- 62-522.300(3) Other discharges through wells or sinkholes that allow direct contact with Class G-I, F-I, or Class G-II ground water shall not be allowed a zone of discharge. - 8.
-AR Environmental Services, Inc., has stated in its petition that to apply the zone of discharge prohibition to its use of this remediation Product would create a substantial hardship or would violate the principles of fairness because the use of the Product is to remediate contaminated ground water as quickly and inexpensively as possible, without causing further harm to the environment or public health.
-The petition also states that other methods of remediation not using this Product can be more costly and take longer.
-Remediation would improve the water quality, and to prohibit any exceedance of the specified secondary drinking water standards, or ground water cleanup target level in such a small area of already contaminated ground water and for short duration would cause a substantial hardship.
+62-522.300(3) Other discharges through wells or sinkholes that allow direct contact with Class G-I, F-I, or Class G-II ground water shall not be allowed a zone of discharge.

+8. P2 Environmental, Inc., has stated in its petition that to apply the zone of discharge prohibition to the use of the In-Situ Remedial Technology would create a substantial hardship or would violate the principles of fairness because the use of this product is to remediate contaminated ground water as quickly and inexpensively as possible, without causing further harm to the environment or public health.
+The petition also states that remediation using the In-Situ Remedial Technology allows for a quicker and more effective clean up of contaminated ground water at a substantial cost savings over traditional remediation methods.
+Remediation would improve the water quality, and to prohibit any exceedance of the specified ground water cleanup target level and primary drinking water standards, in such a small area of already contaminated ground water and for short duration would cause a substantial hardship.
 This small and temporary exceedance is not the usual occurrence, nor are most discharges involved in the remediation of contaminated ground water.
-By allowing the use of this Product, the clean up of the contaminated ground water and soils will be accelerated and returned to a usable condition. addition, the use of this Product has been tentatively approved by the Department's Division of Waste Management as being a sound environmental solution of the contamination, so long as AR Environmental Services, Inc., is able to obtain a variance.
+By allowing the use of the In-Situ Remedial Technology, the clean up of the contaminated ground water and soils will be accelerated and returned to a usable condition.
+In addition, the use of this product has been tentatively approved by the Department's Division of Waste Management as being a sound environmental solution of the contamination, so long as P2 Environmental, Inc., is able to obtain a variance.
 Lastly, other similar in-situ processes have been granted variances, and to not allow this process to be used would violate the principles of fairness.